zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/owned-entity-types.md

 ## Implicit Keys

-Owned types configured with `OwnsOne` or discovered through reference navigation always have a one-to-one relationship with the owner, therefore they don't need their own key values as the foreign key values are unique.
+Owned types configured with `OwnsOne` or discovered through reference navigation always have a one-to-one relationship with the owner, therefore they don't need their key values as the foreign key values are unique.

  - In the above example, the `Address` type does not need to define a key property.
  - EF Core tracks these objects by creating a primary key as a shadow property for the owned type.